aida-nabila/bicycle-rental/README.md

 - **Payment Integration** – Enable secure online payment processing for rentals.
 - **Forgot Password Feature** – Add password recovery functionality for users.
 - **Enhanced Security Features** – Improve authentication with OAuth or biometric login.

-## License
-This project is for educational purposes and follows university guidelines.
-Redistribution without permission is prohibited.